Andrew-Hanlon/AsyncEnumerator/README.md

 ```````````````

-Lastly I added a `CoopTask` class which allows a parent and child task to pass control back and forth similarly to a yielding enumerator:
+Lastly I threw in a `CoopTask` class which allows a parent and child task to pass control back and forth similarly to a yielding enumerator:

 ``````````` c#